Bishop leads George Washington against Davidson after 27-point game | WTOP News

 Washington; Saturday, 2 p.m.
 EST

-BOTTOM LINE: George Washington plays the Davidson Wildcats after James Bishop scored 27 points in George Washington’s 89-87 victory against the La Salle Explorers.
+BOTTOM LINE: George Washington faces the Davidson Wildcats after James Bishop scored 27 points in George Washington’s 89-87 victory against the La Salle Explorers.

-The Colonials have gone 6-3 in home games.
-George Washington gives up 71.6 points to opponents and has been outscored by 5.7 points per game.
+The Colonials have gone 6-3 at home.
+George Washington is 4-1 in games decided by 3 points or fewer.

-The Wildcats are 8-1 in conference games.
-Davidson ranks fourth in college basketball in 3-point percentage, shooting 40.9% as a team from downtown this season.
-Drew Dibble leads them shooting 75.0% from 3-point range.
+The Colonials and Wildcats meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Brayon Freeman is averaging 8.9 points and 3.2 assists for the Colonials.
-Bishop is averaging 12.2 points over the last 10 games for George Washington.
+TOP PERFORMERS: Bishop is scoring 17.3 points per game with 2.4 rebounds and 2.0 assists for the Colonials.
+Joe Bamisile is averaging 11.5 points over the last 10 games for George Washington.

-Hyunjung Lee is averaging 16 points and 6.4 rebounds for the Wildcats.
-Luka Brajkovic is averaging 12 points and 5.1 rebounds over the past 10 games for Davidson.
+Foster Loyer is averaging 15.7 points and 3.6 assists for the Wildcats.
+Luka Brajkovic is averaging 12 points and 5.1 rebounds over the last 10 games for Davidson.

 LAST 10 GAMES: Colonials: 6-4, averaging 67.8 points, 30.1 rebounds, 12.8 assists, 8.0 steals and 4.5 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 71.8 points per game.